Help Center

 Job Ingestion

-- Email forwarding has no instant confirmation.
+• Email forwarding has no instant confirmation.
 When you forward a job alert email, processing happens in the background.
 Jobs typically appear in your feed within 1–5 minutes.
+LinkedIn emails may take slightly longer because JobIntel searches the web for the full job description.
 There is currently no confirmation email or notification when processing completes or fails.
 If you don't see the job after a few minutes, the email format may not have been recognized — try the Text or Screenshot tab instead.

 Scoring & Matching